 print(f"Weighted sentiment index: {df['weighted_sentiment'].sum():.2f}")

-Here is a practical comparison based on published benchmarks and real-world usage patterns.
+Here is a practical comparison based on published benchmarks and real-world use.

 | VADER | TextBlob | Logistic Regression (TF-IDF) | RoBERTa (twitter-roberta-base) | |